PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 exporter.
 All seven function ASTs are identical to their former exporter definitions, including non-finite float handling and unsupported-dtype errors.

+Native Slice, StridedSlice, Gather, and Gather-plus-Reshape code generation has a Torch-free single owner in `pytorch_indexing_codegen.py`.
+It owns the direct index expression builders, suffix-flatten recognition, singleton-axis-drop recognition, and the guarded CRD-to-DCR Gather elision before DepthToSpace.
+All nine function ASTs are identical to their former exporter definitions; emitted source strings and ModelIR layout/consumer guards therefore remain unchanged.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR